abdulwahab04/To-Do-List-App/README.md

 ## Technical Overview

-CogniSign's technical architecture revolves around JavaScript, HTML, and CSS:
+TaskTrack's technical architecture revolves around JavaScript, HTML, and CSS:

 - **JavaScript:** Integrates user interactivity within the web app and links to the HTML file.
 - **HTML:** Structures the webpage itself and the content.
 Consists of a series of elements that communicate with the browser on how to display the content.